o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 - The O3DE Editor Viewport has a new *Component Mode Switcher* to quickly switch between the available Component Modes on entities. [#10662](https://github.com/o3de/o3de/issues/10662)

 - Asset Browser updates: Previously, Asset Browser was just a view of your asset with no way of interacting with your assets.
-Now, Asset Browser contains some core features such as duplicate, delete, open in the associated application (for example, Material Editor if it's a material file, Script canvas if it's a script canvas file, and so on).
+Now, Asset Browser contains some core features such as duplicate, delete, and open in the associated application (for example, Material Editor if it's a material file or Script canvas if it's a script canvas file).
 It also allows you to open an asset in third-party apps (for example, Visual Studios or another text editor for JSON files, a digital content creation (DCC) tool for 3D assets, and so on).
-We also now have a create new workflow for the creation of new assets you want to start in a specific folder or directory.
+We also now have a _create new_ workflow for the creation of new assets you want to start in a specific folder or directory.

 ### sig-core